-One way to keep food safe is by reporting certain symptoms and illnesses you may experience to your manager since they could lead to a foodborne illness outbreak.
+One way to keep food safe is by reporting certain symptoms and illnesses you experience to your manager since they can lead to a foodborne illness outbreak.

-This article explains the five signs and symptoms you must report to your manager to keep food safe.
+This article explains the five signs and symptoms you must report to your manager as a food handler to keep food safe.

 Reportable symptoms and illnesses

 If you experience certain symptoms, you must report them to your manager.

 - jaundice (yellowing of the skin and eye whites)